Explore how to solve them successfully.

 Let me narrate to interesting conflicts that I encountered in my personal and professional life and how I resolved them using various ways of conflict resolution.

 The first incident goes back to about 15 years back when I was staying in a rented house.
-I had purchased a new apartment and the apartment would be ready in about three months.
-This is the time when my house owner asks me to vacate the house with one month’s notice which was part of the contract.
-The challenge for me at that point in time was where to live next 2 months?
-I was married and we had a very young child.
+I had purchased a new apartment, and the apartment would be ready in about three months.
+My landlord asked me to vacate the house with one month’s notice.
+This was a part of the contract.
+The challenge for me then was where to live next 2 months?
+I was married, and we had a very young child.
 Who would give us a house for just 2 months?
 Again shifting house is not a small affair where you have to change everything from the current address to the interim address and again change it to the new address.
-It involved packing, transportation and significant effort of shifting an entire house.
+It involved packing, transportation, and the significant effort of shifting an entire house.

-Given all these tense situations, I decided to talk to the house owner and figure out why the house owner needs the house when he is staying in his own house.
-When I meet the gentleman and I enquired about the need for the house, he told me that his son in law has been transferred out of the city for a year and he needs to store all the goods from his son in laws house.
-This is because his son in law would come back after a year and then again he needs to have all the furniture and accessories.
-The house owner had only a 2 bedroom house and he couldn't store these goods in his own house.
+Given all these tense situations, I decided to talk to the house owner and figure out why he needs the house when he is staying in his own house.
+When I met the gentleman, and I enquired about the need for the house, he told me that his son-in-law had been transferred out of the city for a year and he needed to store all the goods from his son-in-law's house.
+This is because his son-in-law would come back after a year, and then again, he needed to have all the furniture and accessories.
+The house owner had only a 2 bedroom house, and he couldn't store these goods in his own house.

-After understanding his needs, I proposed a solution to him saying that since we were a small family, we could manage with a single bedroom for about 2 months.
-Then we would vacate the house and the owner can decide whatever he wishes to do with the house.
-This resolved the conflict because I no longer had to vacate the house and the owner got the space to store the goods.
+After understanding his needs, I proposed a solution to him, saying that we could manage with a single bedroom for about 2 months since we were a small family.
+Then we would vacate the house, and the owner can decide whatever he wishes to do with the house.
+This resolved the conflict because I no longer had to vacate the house, and the owner got the space to store the goods.

-Another example from my professional work environment.
-We used to have a marketing partner who used to sell our training programs.
-The partner wanted to have 60% of the revenue coming from the program saying that it does cost a lot of money to market the programs.
-We wanted 60% of the revenue as we were delivering the program there is a lot of costs to ask and it is difficult for us to manage within 40%.
+Another example from my professional work environment; We used to have a marketing partner who used to sell our training programs.
+The partner wanted to have 60% of the revenue coming from the program, saying that it does cost a lot of money to market the programs.
+We wanted 60% of the revenue as we were delivering the program.
+There are many costs involved, and it is difficult for us to manage within 40%.
 And obviously, both parties cannot get 60% of the revenue.
-There were few mail exchanges and each time there was a mail exchange, the language became more and more hostile.
+There were few mail exchanges, and each time there was a mail exchange, the language became more and more hostile.
 So I decided to meet this partner in person and discuss the issue.

 When I enquired about the details, what I understood from the partner is looking at 60% as that would pay them a minimum of $6,000 from a single program to recover all the costs that they incur in marketing and 20% margin.
-Their cost of marketing was about $5000 for a program.
+The cost of marketing the program was about $5000.

-Once I understood their basic need was to make $6,000, I discussed with the partner saying is there something that we can do which could make a revenues increase from $10,000 to $12,000 for each program.
+Once I understood their basic need was to make $6,000, I discussed with the partner asking if there was something that we could do that could make a revenues increase from $10,000 to $12,000 for each program.

 We explored something which would add significant value to the customers but not a significant cost to us.
-We recognized that are there were few government standards which the clients needed to implement the concepts.
-They were available in the city but in a very specific place and this is a time I am talking when internet and e-commerce wear still in infancy.
+We recognized that are there were few government standards that the clients needed to implement the concepts.
+They were available in the city but in a very specific place, and this is a time I am talking when internet and e-commerce wear still in infancy.

 This being a government standard, you have to buy it from the government office.
-Going to the government office and coming back with just with one standard copy, costs a company a person-day of effort which is about $100.The standard cost is just $10.
-We decided is that we would buy this standard in bulk because for having 20copies purchased at the same time is not difficult because each program we would have about 20 participants joining each program.
+Going to the government office and coming back with just one standard copy costs a company a person-day of effort, which is about $100.The standard cost is just $10.
+We decided that we would buy this standard in bulk because having 20 copies purchased simultaneously is not difficult because we would have about 20 participants joining each program.

-We told the participants that they are going to get the standard in the program.
-The participants were very happy because this saved anywhere about 110 dollars which they would have spent otherwise in procuring the book.
+We told the participants that they were going to get the standard in the program.
+The participants were delighted because they saved about 110 dollars they would have otherwise spent procuring the book.
 We increased the program price by 100 dollars.
-This allowed as to get about $2,000 more.
+This allowed us to get about $2,000 more.
 Now with a 50% share between both the parties, it made economic sense to both parties.

 As you can see, I have one time applied the principle of compromise where I agreed to live in a single bedroom house than a 2 bedroom house for a specific period.
 It reduced the impact on me significantly.
-The inconvenience that it caused was hardly anything compared to the inconvenience that I would have incurred on if I would have decided to stay in an interim arrangement for about 2 months.
+It caused hardly any inconvenience compared to what I would have incurred if I had decided to stay in an interim arrangement for about 2 months.

-In the second case, we could figure out the solution approach where we are able to increase the pie rather than trying to increase the share of the pie.
+In the second case, we could figure out the solution approach where we can increase the pie rather than trying to increase the share of the pie.

-I understand conflict resolution is never easy but it is always possible for us to figure out creative ways to resolve conflicts.
+Conflict resolution is never easy, but it is always possible for us to figure out creative ways to resolve conflicts.

 Although conflicts are most often considered negative, they can help business analysts discover new requirements.

 Negotiate a solution to the conflict.
-Exchange information, arguments and opinions and try to convince one another of each other’s viewpoints to achieve an agreeable solution.
+Exchange information, arguments, and opinions and try to convince each other’s viewpoints to achieve an agreeable solution.